mebobby2/elixir-todo/README.md

 In a complex system, most bugs are flushed out in the testing phase.
 The remaining bugs mostly fall into a so-called Heisenbug cate- gory—unpredictable errors that occur irregularly in special circumstances and are hard to reproduce.
 The cause of such errors usually lies in corruptness of the state.
 Therefore, a reasonable remedy for such errors is to let the process crash and start another one.

 This may help, because you’re getting rid of the process state (which may be cor- rupt) and starting with a clean state.
 In many cases, doing so resolves the immediate problem.
 Of course, the error should be logged so you can analyze it later and detect the root cause.
 But in the meantime, you can recover from an unexpected failure and continue providing service.
 This is a property of a self-healing system.

+Because processes share no memory, a crash in one process won’t leave memory garbage that might corrupt another process.
+Therefore, by running independent actions in separate processes, you automatically ensure isolation and protection.

 ## Upto